alpacahq/typescript-sdk/README.md

 })();
 ```

-Auth is handled by the client during WebSocket subscription, so you can get back to code 😉.
+Auth is handled for you by the client during WebSocket subscription, so you can get back to code 😉.

 ## Need Help?